-Present Worth: \$1,407,000
+Present Worth:

 Capital Cost:

 Annual Costs:

 (Years 1-30): \$23,000

 This alternative includes a combination of in-situ chemical oxidation and in-situ enhanced biodegradation.
 Implementation of this alternative would consist of treating the source area with the chemical oxidant only and treat the remaining area with the enhanced biodegradation reagent.
 This would be accomplished by adding the chosen chemical oxidant to the open excavation after the implementation of OU-1 (source removal).
 Once the source removal is completed and groundwater contamination stabilizes the enhanced biodegradation reagent would be introduced into the remaining remedial area to treat any contamination outside the source area and to promote natural attenuation.
-Prior to the full implementation of this alternative, laboratory and on-site pilot scale studies would be gin following the injection of the enhanced biodegradation reagent and would occur on a periodic basis.
-The need for additional injections of a biodegradation reagent would be evaluated during periodic reviews of the site.
+Prior to the full implementation of this alternative, laboratory and on-site pilot scale studies would be conducted to more clearly define design parameters.
+Long- term monitoring would begin following the injection of the enhanced biodegradation reagent would be evaluated during periodic reviews of the site.
 This alternative includes institutional controls, in the form of an environmental easement and a site management plan, necessary to protect public health and the environment.